MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/build-actions-in-m365.md

 # Build Actions in Microsoft 365

-When you create an app ensure that you define user intent, choose the object to perform the action, and construct the corresponding handler that facilitates task completion for the user.
+When you create an app ensure that you define user intent, determine the object to perform the action, and construct the corresponding handler that facilitates task completion for the user.

 To build Actions for your app, follow these steps: